-Huskies are beautiful, spirited dogs who make for wonderful pets.
-They can be a little mischievous, but they’re always living life to the fullest.
-However, with their furry coats and insatiable energy levels, you may be wondering what these dogs were bred to do.
+Huskies are beautiful, spirited dogs that undeniably make wonderful companions.
+While they tend to be a little mischievous, they’re always living life to the fullest.
+But with their furry coats and insatiable energy levels, you may be wondering what these dogs were bred to do.

-Huskies were bred by the Chukchi people in Northeast Asia and Siberia to be sled dogs, reindeer-herding dogs, multi-purpose workers, companion dogs and guard dogs.
-And although Huskies are primarily family companions today, many Huskies are still being bred for the purpose of pulling sleds in Alaska and other snowy regions today.
+Huskies were initially bred by the Chukchi people in Northeast Asia (Siberia) to be reindeer-herding dogs, multi-purpose workers, companion dogs, guard dogs and of course, sled dogs.
+And although Huskies are primarily family companions today, many Huskies are still being bred for the purpose of pulling sleds in Alaska and other snowy regions.

 There’s so much about the Siberian Husky that you probably don’t know!
-We will help you understand the history and origins of Huskies, which will ultimately help you learn more on why Huskies behave the way that they do.
+In this article, we dive into the history and origins of Huskies, which will ultimately help you learn more on why Huskies behave the way that they do.